-These tropical cacti, often referred to as leaf cacti, are quite unusual and in fact, bear many characteristics unlike any other plants in their family.
+These tropical cacti, often referred to as leaf cacti, are quite unusual and bear many characteristics unlike any other plants in their family.
 Instead, Pereskia plants often look more like plants from other genera; for instance, they often have large, bright green leaves and long stems, two characteristics uncommon among cacti.
-There's also lots of diversity among leaf cacti, in growth habit and preferred treatment.
+There's also lots of diversity among leaf cacti, in growth habit, and preferred treatment.

 They're often used as flowering hedges, and those varieties that carry edible fruits, like Pereskia aculeata, are also grown to be eaten.
-Many plants in the Pereskia genus are rare, and there's so much diversity within the genus that it's difficult to generalize these plant's characteristics, but Pereskia is without a doubt one of the most interesting and unusual genera of cacti.
+Many plants in the Pereskia genus are rare, and there's so much diversity within the genus that it's difficult to generalize these plant's characteristics.
+Still, Pereskia is, without a doubt, one of the most interesting and unusual genera of cacti.

 Light: Lots of direct sunlight every day; like all cacti, Pereskias will benefit from tons of light exposure.

 Water: Err on the side of underwatering rather than overwatering.
 They can be watered fairly infrequently and survive.

 Temperature: There's some variance depending on the species' place of origin, but these are generally tropical plants that require warm temperatures.

 Soil: Use a typical cactus potting soil that contains some organic material, and make sure their drainage is good to avoid damaging the roots.

 Fertilizer: Feed regularly with a balanced, water-soluble cactus fertilizer to increase their propensity to bloom.

 These cacti can be propagated fairly easily by taking cuttings.
 Snip off a piece of about a few inches long, treat with a good rooting hormone, and plant in cactus potting mix.
 It can take a little while for cacti to root, but they aren't picky about propagation and should grow easily in a new environment.
 Remember to keep them in a warm, moist area.